Don’t know anything about Romania beyond Dracula and a national love of stuffed cabbage leaves?

-Escape the heat and enjoy the healing abilities of this huge abandoned mine.
+Escape the heat and enjoy the healing abilities of this vast abandoned mine.

 #20.
 Pelisor Castle and Peles Castles

-Explore one of Romania’s most beautiful castles which is still home to their royal family today!
+Explore one of Romania’s most beautiful castles, which are still home to their royal family today!

 Discover a traditional village watched over by a crumbling church.